MiniPlaceholders/PlaceholderAdapter-Expansion/README.md

 # PlaceholderAdapter-Expansion
 PlaceholderAdapter Expansion for MiniPlaceholders

-This extension provides support for multiple placeholder plugins so that they can be used in MiniPlaceholders
+This expansion provides support for multiple placeholder plugins so that they can be used in MiniPlaceholders

 ## Supported Placeholder Providers